We all have our gardens on our property. We all bike or walk to different businesses in our neighborhood instead of driving to Target.

 I will be able to kayak or canoe non-stop from the headwaters of the LA River to the bay, the entire distance through naturally restored waterways.

-drought-resistant landscaping, lots of community gardens, many places to meditate with guidance, more intential community, community colleges and libraries increase.
+Drought-resistant landscaping, lots of community gardens, many places to meditate with guidance, more intential community, community colleges and libraries increase.

 Revitalize the small communities that have been absorbed into L.A.